jschoi-96/Todo-project/README.md

 # Simple Todo Application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made up with React.js

 ## Available Scripts